mydobie/featureFlags/README.md

 ## Start the development server

 To start the development server, run `npm run start` in a terminal at the root of the project.

-This will start the application in development node and open the application in a browser.
+This will start the application in development mode and open the application in a browser.
 Note the application will not build if there are any linting errors.

 The application wil be available at [http://localhost:3000](http://localhost:3000) in a browser.

 If you need to change the port the application is running on, then change the `PORT` value in the `.env` file.
-This `PORT` value is only used for the development server and will not impact a production or production-like (like staging) environment.

-#### SASS warning

-If, while starting up the development server, you may get a `Node Sass could not find a binding for your current environment` error.
-This is caused that the SASS compiler wasn't downloaded for your node version and OS.
-Just run `npm run d` to ensure that the correct version of the compiler is downloaded.

-## Tests
+### Run tests

 To run the tests, run `npm run test` in a terminal the root of the project.
 This will run all of the tests in the `src/__tests__` directory.

-After running tests, you can check the coverage reports by opening `coverage/index.html` in a browser or by running `npm run checkCoverage` in a terminal.
+After running tests, you can check the coverage reports by opening `coverage/index.html` in a browser or by running `npm run checkCoverage` in a terminal for a summary.

 If you prefer, you can have the testing run in "watch" mode by running `npm run test:watch` in a terminal at the root of the project.
 The tests will be rerun as you make edits.
 Note coverage reports will not be updated while in watch mode.

-Test are run in [Jest](https://jestjs.io/docs/en/expect), use [Enzyme](https://enzymejs.github.io/enzyme/) to inspect Components, and [jest-axe](https://github.com/nickcolley/jest-axe) to check for accessibility.
+Test are run in [Jest](https://jestjs.io/docs/en/expect), use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to inspect components, and [jest-axe](https://github.com/nickcolley/jest-axe) to check for accessibility.

-## Linting
+### Linting

 You can check the linting status of your files by running `npm run lint` in a terminal at the root of the project.